 It is a natural instinct to protect our kids.
 We always want the best for them.
 And one of mom’s priorities is good nutrition.
 We know how bad sugar is for our kid’s health, and we try to limit it as much as we can.
 But dads are in general, way more relaxed when it comes to food.
 Leave your kids alone with dad and they end up eating pizza or a burger with fries for dinner.
 Oh, and ice cream or cupcakes for dessert!

 According to Priya Fielding-Singh, a doctoral candidate in sociology at Stanford University, dad is the one who lets his kids have junk food.
 Interesting to see that a real study was done on this topic.

-What she did was interview 44 families that had at least one teenage son or daughter, taking into consideration their eating habits and whether they would change depending on what parent was in charge at the time.
+Fielding-Singh interviewed 44 families that had at least one teenage son or daughter.
+Her goal was to learn about their overall eating habits and find out whether they changed depending on which parent was in charge at the time.
 It turns out, in an astonishing 93 percent of cases, both the kids and mom said dad’s food quality standards were low.
-Dads give more junk food.
+Bottom line: Dads give more junk food to their kids.